INTERVIEW 2023.5.03

 Q, it seemed like there were trial and error attempts from the first half.

 A, when we had possession of the ball, the opponent dropped back to defend, so we communicated about how to break them down.
-It's good to create time on the same side, but there was only Diego OLIVEIRA player in the middle, so I think it would have been better to simply cross the ball and try to win the second ball from there.
+It’s good to create time on the same side, but since Diego OLIVEIRA was the only one inside, I think we could have had a few more simple crosses aimed at winning the second ball.

 Q, you seemed to be very conscious of switching between offense and defense to avoid being caught by the opponent's counterattack, didn't you?

-A, Avispa Fukuoka also tried to defend and aim for counterattacks, so I felt it was very difficult.
-I think we need to become a team that can beat such teams.
+A, Avispa Fukuoka also defended and aimed for counterattacks, so we felt it was very difficult to play.
+I believe we need to become a team that can win against teams like this.

 Q, do you ultimately want to become a team that can break down teams that sit back?